Equivalence of Doubly Periodic Tangles: DP tangle equivalence: shearing and Dehn equivalence

+\begin{proposition} Two DP tangles are related by a shearing if and only if two (flat) motif diagrams of their are shear equivalent. \end{proposition}

-\smallbreak Some remarks are now due.
+Some remarks are now due.

+\begin{remark} A Dehn twist corresponds to an area-preserving transformation of the plane and thus it preserves minimality of a motif.
+So, applying any sequence of Dehn twists to a minimal motif will give rise to infinitely many shear equivalent minimal motifs. \end{remark}

-\begin{remark} With an eye on applying the above on materials modeled by DP tangles, it should be noted that there is a natural limitation on the amount of shearing a material can undergo (resp.
-Dehn twists on a motif), due to its geometrical and physical properties.
+\begin{remark} With an eye on applying the above on materials modeled by DP tangles, it should be noted that there is a natural limitation on the amount of shearing a material can undergo due to its geometrical and physical properties.
 It would be very interesting to investigate this limitation for a given material, and this limitation would comprise a new geometrical invariant for the material. \end{remark}

-\begin{remark} A shearing is by definition area preserving.
-However, the analysis above applies to any change of basis of $\mathbb{E}^2$ with integer vectors (so as to preserve periodicity).
-Yet, this might involve also scaling (e.g. duplication of the motif), which is not area preserving.
-Scale equivalence will be analyzed below. \end{remark}